dezeroku/serverless-scheduler-html-checker/README.md

 3. If the state differs from the previous HTML code, send an email to `user_email` describing the difference.
    Then the new state is written to S3.

+# Requirements

+1. It's assumed that SES identity for a domain is defined outside of this plugin

 # Building

 This project is meant to be run and built as a subdirectory in the `serverless-scheduler/plugins`.